Technogoose030/Jmay/Project1.md

 ## Project 1: Vulnerability Assessment Using Burp Suite on a Home Lab with Active Directory

-Project 1: Comprehensive Vulnerability Assessment Using Burp Suite on a Home Lab with Active Directory

 Executed a detailed vulnerability assessment on a home lab environment configured with Active Directory to simulate a corporate network.
 The project utilized Burp Suite to identify and analyze web application vulnerabilities and their implications for the integrated Active Directory setup.

 # 1.Home Lab Setup: